-- a) is a natural person who was physically present in South Africa for a period exceeding 183 calendar days in aggregate during the relevant year of assessment; or - at any time during the relevant year of assessment carried on business through a permanent establishment of that Non-Resident Noteholder in South Africa.
+- a) that Non-Resident Noteholder is a natural person who was physically present in South Africa for a period exceeding 183 calendar days in aggregate during the relevant year of assessment; - the debt from which the Interest arises is effectively connected to a permanent establishment of that Non-Resident Noteholder in South Africa.

-If a Non-Resident Noteholder does not qualify for the exemption under section 10(1)(h) of the Income Tax Act, an exemption from or reduction of tax liability under the Income Tax Act may be available under an applicable convention concluded between the Government of the Republic of South Africa and the relevant other contracting state for the avoidance of double taxation ("DTA").
-In addition, certain entities may be exempt from income tax.
-Prospective Non-Resident Noteholders must consult their own professional advisers as to whether the interest income earned on the Notes to be held by them will be exempt under section 10(1)(h) of the Income Tax Act or under an applicable DTA.
+If a Non-Resident Noteholder does not qualify for the exemption under section 10(1)(h) of the Income Tax Act, (a) that Non-Resident Noteholder should be exempt from the Withholding Tax on Interest paid to Non-Residents (see "Withholding tax" below), (b) an exemption from or reduction of tax liability under the Income Tax Act may be available under an applicable DTA and (c) certain entities may, in any event, be exempt from income tax.

+Prospective Non-Resident Noteholders must consult their own professional advisers as to whether the interest income earned on Notes to be held by them will be exempt under section 10(1)(h) of the Income Tax Act or under an applicable DTA.